Masterb1234/obsidian-post-webhook/README.md

 ## Usage

+### Setting Up Webhooks

-1. Set your Webhook URL in the plugin settings
+1. Open plugin settings
+2. Add one or more Webhook endpoints
+3. Choose whether to append responses to your notes

+### Sending Content

+#### Full Notes
-2. Open any note
+1. Open any note
-3. Use the command palette (Ctrl/Cmd + P) and search for "Send to Webhook"
+2. Use the command palette (Ctrl/Cmd + P)
+3. Search for "Send to [Webhook Name]"
-4. Your note's content, frontmatter, and attachments will be sent to the configured Webhook
+4. Your note's content, frontmatter, and attachments will be sent

+#### Selected Text
+1. Select text in your note
+2. Open command palette
+3. Choose "Send Selection to [Webhook Name]"
+4. The selected text will be sent and any response will be inserted after the selection

 ### YAML Frontmatter Support